To log in to an existing account Click HERE.

 The Plans Examining section reviews the construction plan set for architectural, structural, electrical, mechanical, and plumbing code compliance.
-Each project is assigned an architectural/structural, an electrical, and a mechanical/plumbing plans examiner.
+Each project is assigned an architectural/structural, and electrical, and mechanical/plumbing plans examiner.
 The engineers and architects of Plans Examining work directly with the project design engineers and architects.
 In order to facilitate large projects, preliminary meetings prior to the submittal of plans are available for project design architects and engineers for a fee of $50 per half hour.

 The Plans Examining section routes the plan sets to the Plans Review coordinator for pertinent city departments, which could include the Department of Public Works, the Health Department, the Planning Department, and the Fire Department.
-Each department has a distinct scope of responsibility and applicants must engaged directly with the department to resolve any outstanding issues within its scope of responsibility.
+Each department has a distinct scope of responsibility and applicants must engage directly with the department to resolve any outstanding issues within its scope of responsibility.